qpwoeirut/2048-solver/roadmap.md

 # 2048 Solver Roadmap

 This project is intended to "solve" the popular [2048 tile-merging game](https://github.com/gabrielecirulli/2048).
-My overall goal is to create a ML model that can reach 2048 at least 15% of the time.
+My overall goal is to create an ML model that can reach 2048 at least 15% of the time.
 Since I have literally never touched ML before, 15% success is probably an extremely ambitious goal.

 Although I've done some research on prior work and how successful previous projects have been, I want to write all the solver code on my own.